Algety/driving_school_django/README.md

 The primary goals of the GoDrive Driving School website are to:
 - Attract more learners and increase lesson bookings.
 - Establish credibility and trust with both prospective and existing learners.
-- Strengthen brand recognition across Wales and beyond.
+- Strengthen brand recognition across local area and Wales (with perspective of opening new branches across the UK).
 - Provide the GoDrive team with a convenient tool for maintaining content, tracking learners, and organizing bookings.

 To achieve these goals, the site should: